 To get started, choose a category below or keep scrolling to find more information about finding & winning scholarships.

-Out of all the methods available to pay for college, scholarships have become the most attractive.
+Out of all the methods available to pay for college, scholarships are by far the most attractive.
 The rapidly rising costs of higher education have made affording college difficult for everyone, so earning free money for school can really help.

 Scholarships can be a great way for anyone to help reduce college costs and save for the future.
-With scholarships, students have a set amount of money to use for school.
-Students are never required to pay scholarship money back.
-Scholarships are a gift, and for some students, it can mean the difference between taking out a student loan for school and emerging from school with no debt at all.
+With scholarships, students are given a set amount of money to use for school that doesn’t have to be repaid.